It's a Bird, It's a Plane, It's Super Cloud

 We get into his take on the history of enterprise cloud development and its impact on the network team.
 We also spend some time on the challenges and solutions related to multi-cloud.

 And there is truth in advertising here.
 We even talk about supercloud—what it is and what the implications are.
-Grab your super suit and punch the play button below to hear the full discussion.
+Grab your super suit and punch the play button to hear the full discussion.

 Key Takeaways